JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 end
 ```

-If we were to execute the `javis` command now, this is what would appear as an output of the following execution:
+If we were to execute the `render` command now, this is what would appear as an output of the following execution:

 ```julia
 video = Video(500, 500)